God Did (song)

+"God Did" is a song by American musician DJ Khaled, eleased as the title track from the former's thirteenth studio album of the same name on the 25th of August, 2022.
+The song features vocal contributions from fellow American musicians Rick Ross, Lil Wayne, Jay-Z, John Legend, and Fridayy.
+The production was handled by Khaled, Fridayy, StreetRunner, H. Amarr, and Azzouz.
+The song was positively received by critics, who mainly praised Jay-Z's verse on the track.

-"God Did" is a song by American producer DJ Khaled featuring fellow American musicians Rick Ross, Lil Wayne, Jay-Z, John Legend, and Fridayy from the former's thirteenth studio album of the same name (2022).
-The song earned three nominations at the 65th Annual Grammy Awards for Song of the Year, Best Rap Song and Best Rap Performance.
+Despite not being released as a single, the song would go on to chart at number 17 on the Billboard Hot 100, number 6 on the Hot R&B/Hip-Hop Songs chart, and number 3 on the Hot Rap Songs chart, alongside charting in 3 other countries (Canada, New Zealand, and the United Kingdom) and on the Billboard Global 200.
+The song also earned three nominations at the 65th Annual Grammy Awards, for Song of the Year, Best Rap Song, and Best Rap Performance, although it did not win in any of the categories.

 Background

 When DJ Khaled was promoting his album God Did, he publicly thanked Jay-Z for his feature, calling him his idol.
 Philadelphia producer Fridayy also posted about making the record "in the trenches on a $1000 set up" on Instagram.

 Content

 "God Did" begins with a spoken intro by DJ Khaled, who addresses the people who did not believe in him.
 In the first verse, Rick Ross dismisses his haters, hinting that some work for the IRS; then Lil Wayne praises God for making him so influential.

 Jay-Z then raps for the next four minutes, detailing his journey from a drug dealer to a successful rapper who has helped build up other Black billionaires, and "dissecting with deceptive complexity the drug war and criminal justice system".